Blog: Voices & Views

 READ MORE

-Preeclampsia Unveiled: What Every Expectant Mother Should Know
+What Every Expectant Mother Should Know

 Hi mamas did you know that the preeclampsia rate is 60 percent higher in black women?
 Have you ever heard of preeclampsia?
 If not, you're not alone!